akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

 Stacked Directories (`@akashacms/stacked-dirs`) is used in AkashaCMS to handle potentially complex configuration of input directories, while also handling live rebuilding of changed input files.
 To support live rebuilds, the package uses Chokidar to monitor input files and to send events if files are changed or deleted.

-In content management you can easily be merging content from multiple sources.
+When managing content for a website you might merge content from multiple sources.
 In AkashaCMS it was decided to support mapping multiple input directories into a virtual filesystem, and allow each directory to be potentially located in a different point within that filesystem.
 You might have directories mapped to `/marketing`, `/support`, `/api`, and `/blog`, for example, with each being managed by different people.
+The stacked directories package was designed handle such scenarios.

 Renderers (`@akashacms/renderers`) is a package encapsulating several rendering engines.
 Mostly these are the popular template engines.
 The concept is to have an object of one format, that is rendered to another format for use on a website.
-For example LESS is suppored for easier-to-implement stylesheets which are rendered to CSS.
-Both Markdown and AsciiDoctor is supported as a document format, for rendering to HTML.
+For example, LESS is suppored for easier-to-implement stylesheets which are rendered to CSS, both Markdown and AsciiDoctor is supported as a document format for HTML rendering, and several template engines are supported for page layout.

 The stacked directories package therefore scans the input files, sending notifications of new, changed, or deleted files, while the renderers package handles rendering input files for use on the website.

 ## Configuration for a CMS project

 The GuideCMS example tool uses a YAML-formatted configuration file.
-We use this to declare input directories, and can also declare metadata values that are supplied to all rendered templates.
-The latter is used for pathnames of CSS and JavaScript files.
+We use this to declare input directories, and to declare metadata values that are used in rendering templates.
+One use of the metadata is to carry pathnames of CSS and JavaScript files, that are then rendered by page layout template code.

 An example config file